Linux FPAC mini-HOWTO

 make install

-You can now use netstat to display ROSE sockets information :
+You can now use netstat to display ROSE sockets information with the commands :

 Active AX.25 sockets